OSGeo/PROJ/docs/source/usage/projections.rst

 Cartographic projection
 ================================================================================

-The foundation of PROJ.4 is the large number of :doc:`projections<operations/projections/index>` available in the library.
-This section is devoted to the generic parameters that can be used on any projection in the PROJ.4 library.
+The foundation of PROJ is the large number of :doc:`projections<operations/projections/index>` available in the library.
+This section is devoted to the generic parameters that can be used on any projection in the PROJ library.

-Below is a list of PROJ.4 parameters which can be applied to most coordinate system definitions.
+Below is a list of PROJ parameters which can be applied to most coordinate system definitions.
 This table does not attempt to describe the parameters particular to particular projection types.
 These can be found on the pages documenting the individual :doc:`projections<operations/projections/index>`.